openpdfsaucer/openpdfsaucer/README.md

 > For a short explanation see https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License

 We want OpenPDFSaucer to consist of source code which is consistently licensed with the LGPL licences only.
-This also means that any new contributions to the project must have a dual LGPL license only.
+This also means that any new contributions to the project must have a LGPL license only.
+OpenPDF had a dual LGPL / MPL license, this fork will use the LGPL license specifically.

 ## Contributing